 - Have a potential for either scientific or non-academic impact beyond the proposing individual or team.

-Moreover, based on experience of wave 1 proposals and feedback from the international advisory board all proposal should meet the following criteria:
+Moreover, based on experience of proposals so far, all should meet the following criteria:

 - Survey instruments should have been piloted or tested in other contexts.

 - Proposals should be short and pay due attention to potential effects on response rates, and recognise the large number of competing demands and limited survey space.